 Create and assign policy profiles

 Now that the users and groups are created, proceed to create and assign Policy Profiles.

 If the projects were assigned to the primary administrator in step 2, reassign the projects to their respective owners - see Project Detail for more information.

-Share projects with users and groups in accordance with the Before You Begin: Projects guide.
+Share projects with users and groups in accordance with the Getting Started: Projects guide.

 This sequence of the deployment steps will depend on the scenario and, in particular, at which stage you have (or want to) welcome the users to the team.
 Proceed with the steps below in the sequence that works best for the scenario.